-But have you considered the security behind these platforms?
+But have you considered the security behind these dedicated server platforms?
 Who is safeguarding your data, and who else might have access to it?
 How can you be certain that content is properly encrypted so that only the intended recipients see it, away from the prying eyes of disgruntled employees, rogue agents, third party data miners, or government agencies?
 Many people want a certain level of control over exactly who is able to see their sensitive data, and this is where ownCloud comes into play.

 - These instructions are intended specifically for setting up POP3/IMAP email on an iPhone or iPad running iOS 9.